 Back in the day, Binghamton was a well-known industrial powerhouse cranking out everything from shoes to high technology.
-Today, Binghamton brewers apply that tradition, pride and work ethic to carving a new niche for the tri-city area.
+Today, BING brewers apply that tradition, pride and work ethic to carving a new niche for the tri-city area.

 From international award-winning ales to bizarre-yet-delicious brews, beer is bringing Binghamton back in a big way.